-We follow national guidance published by the UK Health Security Agency when responding to
+We follow national guidance published by the UK Health Security Agency when responding to infection control issues.
+We will encourage staff and pupils to follow this good hygiene practice, outlined below, where applicable.

 Handwashing

 - Wash hands with liquid soap and warm water, and dry with paper towels - Always wash hands after using the toilet, before eating or handling food, and after handling animals - Cover all cuts and abrasions with waterproof dressings